meetoseh/backend/docs/redis/keys.md

   found.
 Always set to expire 15m from when it was last checked (if `0` or a json object) or 10s after starting fetching (if fetching)

+- `transcripts:{uid}` goes to the json encoding of a `Transcript` from `transcripts/routes/show.py`, set to expire 15m after it was last used. see also: diskcache key with the same name for the local cache, and `ps:transcripts` which is used to actively fill out instance caches

 ### Push Namespace

 - `push:send_job:lock` is a basic redis lock key used to ensure only one send job is